gnuradio/greps/grep-0018-modernize-c++.md

 * less dependent on boost: To one day not require boost, which is sometimes a language on its own

-All changes proposed here are aimed at at being done between minor versions (e.g. before 3.9), so minor API changes (e.g. adding `const`, scoping `enum class` values) are OK.
+All changes proposed here are aimed at at being done between major versions (e.g. between 3.8 and 3.9), so minor API changes (e.g. adding `const`, scoping `enum class` values) are OK.

 ## Copyright / License